singh264/ECE1724-Smart-Mobility/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/singh264/smart-mobility/master)

 ---
-# Important Notes
+# Getting Started
+- To run the main code of our project checkout our repo's binder: https://mybinder.org/v2/gh/singh264/smart-mobility/master.
+- To inspect all assets of our project visit our public repo: https://github.com/singh264/smart-mobility.

+# Files and Directories

 ### main.ipynb
-- This is the main file for the project
+- This is the main file for the project.

 ### kmeans.ipynb
 - Includes k-means code for clustering lat, long from traffic data to identify key locations.
 The severity of traffic is treated as frequency.
-The nodes outputted from this file is used directly in the main.py.
+The nodes outputted from this file is used directly in the main.ipynb.
 This is a standalone file.

 ### models
 - Includes container classes to encapsulate useful details about coordinates, edges and traffic incidents.